How to chose a good makeup artist; 8 Important questions to ask your potential Makeup Artist

 Don’t be afraid to ask this question.

 Keep in mind Beauty Therapy courses are NOT Makeup Artistry courses, despite the fact they do incorporate an element of makeup, as they are related industries.
 Also keep in mind Self Training and YouTube are not legitimate courses either and these types of training often increase the possibility of inadequate knowledge in some critical elements of the service, such as lack of hygiene and incorrect product choice for photography.
+There are so many Youtubers out there doing makeup tutorials who have no adequate training themselves.
+So many of their bad habits are spread.
+Saying that, there are a lot of great makeup artists doing tutorials, you just have to know which ones are professionals and which ones are not.
+And without the training yourself, they can be difficult to identify.

 Your artist should be proud of their training.
-It shows they have taken the time, money and effort to learn the best to give you the best.
+It shows they have taken the time, money and effort to learn the best techniques to give you the best.
 If they get annoyed with this question, maybe they are not the right artist for you.

 Q #2 – What makeup products do you use?

 This is a question I get a lot.
-Unfortunately though, most clients are expecting to hear commercial lines such as MAC or Chanel for example.
+Unfortunately though, most clients are expecting to hear retail lines such as MAC, Estee Lauder or Chanel for example.
 There are so many amazing brands out there.
 Some are great for professional use and some are designed for everyday consumer use.
 Most brands you see in retail stores are not designed for photographic use (with some exceptions), so most professional brands are relatively unheard of, to many clients.
 If your makeup artist uses brands you don’t know, don’t hesitate to google those brands and see for yourself.

 There are many other great professional brands out there, but some, like MAC, Smashbox, Laura Mercier, Makeup forever, NARS, Becca and Bobby Brown do apparently still test on animals.
 So if cruelty free is not your concern, these brands are also suitable for professionally paid makeup applications and photographed purposes.